smilegupta/web-dev-kickstart/Readme.md

 - What happens when we click
 - How does internet works
 - Basics of HTML
-- Excercise using HTML Tags
+- Excercise using HTML Tags (Making a portfolio website)

 #### Week 2
 - What is Git